Create peace, calm & better concentration in a busy world

 So I started hosting an online daily meditation, this 15-20 minute meditation was taught to me by the team at Penninghame of which I am now a part of.
 Penninghame.org is a wonderful transformative retreat in Scotland.
 I had been teaching this meditation for Penninghame online with a team of us, but this was only one night a month or less and I found I craved the opportunity to do this more frequently.
 This meditation was developed by O&O Academy in India to help to connect people together, to understand the true meaning of connection and to support people to create and manifest a new goal.
 This goal can be hugely different for each person, and sometimes the goal for me was just to achieve the meditation!

-Each day I send a link to zoom to a group of participants that I knew from the course at Penninghame and since then it has grown to clients, friends and friends of friends.
+Each day I send a zoom link to a group of participants that I knew from the course at Penninghame and since then it has grown to clients, friends and friends of friends.

 As I decided to be the sole (soul!) host of this meditation I knew I would have to commit to a daily practice.
 And that commitment has been a lot easier than I imagined, knowing that I am there for others on a daily basis has supported me too.